Wologman/Python_Notes/Tricky Python Structures.md

 ```

 ## Boolean values in a one-line conditional statement
-This is very nice when possible, use the equivalense of true=1, and false=0.
+This is very nice when possible, use the equivalence of true=1, and false=0.
 For example:
 ```Python
 def print_coords(lat, long):
     ns = 'NS'[lat < 0]  #True (1) defaults to "N" and False(0) defaults to "S"